 - Split season lease - water rights are used for part of a season and leased for part of a season in the same year.

 Instream leasing protects water rights, provides economic benefits, and helps to restore the Deschutes River and its tributaries.
-Please contact us if you are interested in leasing your water right instream.
+To see the latest leasing accomplishments, please scroll down.

-Instream leasing has dramatically improved the Middle Deschutes River in the summer months.
+Instream leasing has dramatically improved the Middle Deschutes River in the peak summer months.

 DRC leases 1200-1400 acres instream each year to supply mitigation credits through the DRC’s Groundwater Mitigation Bank which provides temporary mitigation credits to applicants seeking new groundwater rights in the Upper Deschutes Basin.